emilygv/emilyvernon.com/_posts/2025-10-09-the-marketers-new-role-in-AI.md

 ---
 category: Newsletter
 # image: "/assets/newsletter/2025-10-09/map.png"
 description: We are moving from manual tasks to autopilot and now toward selfpilot.
-The marketer's role is not disappearing, but shifting.Everyone is at different stages in this evolution.
+The marketer's role is not disappearing, but shifting.
 further_reading:
     - Bringing Other Teams into the Creative Process
     - Why Brands Use Creative Agencies or Consultants